|

 piece of adhesive aluminum tape,

-type used to seal ventilation
+the type used to seal

-ducting.
+ventilation ducting.

 - In step 7, I